-At sixty miles per hour, cold pummeled my face.
+At sixty miles per hour, the piercing cold was pummeling my face.
 The mountain air continued its assault as Cody, Wyoming receded back of me to the south.
-I had left before Seven a.m.
-My destination this Labor Day Sunday was Billings, Montana.
-To lessen my discomfort I dialed the throttle back a notch with my right hand.
-I was shivering.
+I had steered my motorcycle away from the quaint cowboy town early that Sunday morning.
+My destination for this Labor Day weekend was Billings, Montana.
+Neither the city nor the state were places I had ever been.
+To lessen the chilly discomfort I dialed the fuel throttle slightly back.
+A sudden shiver rushed through my frame.

 This was ranch-land in the raw.
 Clusters of sheep – like huddling athletes in white jerseys – congregated in tight groups.
 My bike took me past similar groupings of cattle in the open range.
 An occasional head rose among them, nostrils emitting puffs of steam.

 I crossed the state line.
 Minutes into Big Sky Country I slowed.
-Surveying the quiet main street of small-town Belfry I hoped for an open diner with hot food.
-I must dismount this bike and catch a break from this cold.
+Surveying the quiet main street of small-town Belfry I hoped for an open diner with hot food, I’ve got to catch a break from this cold.

 Fred.
-The third man of the Creason brothers intersecting my world.
-I suppose I should have let them know I would come see them today.
+The third man of the Creason brothers intersecting my world. . .
+I suppose I should have let them know I would be visiting them today.

 The waitress extended a navy blue coffee pot – steam levitating above its spout.
 More coffee?
-I nodded gratefully.
+I nodded.

 Fred Creason, his German wife Erica and their two young boys, had till recently lived in my home town, Okmulgee.
 They were part of our church family.
 Fred, in the insurance business, moved his family to Billings on what could be thought by some, a whim.
 But a mystery dream, believed to be God-sent, played a role.